PenguinPoweredApps/PythonToDo/README.md

 ## Configuration

-To set up your email integration, navigate to the .env file in the app.
+To set up your email integration, create a .env file in the app ( please include the . it's not a typo the file name should read .env ).
 Enter your email credentials and mail server address.
 To configure your email settings in the .env file, use the format below.

 EMAIL_USER=username